tchoo-oracle/jms-livelabs-staging-developer/java-management-lifecycle-management/detect-java-libraries/detect-java-libraries.md

 In this lab, you will:

-* Detect Java libraries for deployed Java Web Application on a running Java Server.
+* Detect Java libraries for deployed Java Web Application on a running Java Server and Java SE application on a managed instance.
-* Detect Java libraries for deployed Java SE application.
-* Verify Java libraries detection.
+* Verify Java libraries detection result.

 ### Prerequisites